-Installed a natural gas connection to the property.
+Installed a natural gas fired air conditioning plant connected to the property.

-Installed a natural gas powered generator and multiple change over contactors.
-Natural gas was chosen as a fuel to eliminate the requirement for bulk liquid storage, bunting, flue cost and refuelling costs.
+Installed a natural gas-powered generator and multiple changes over contactors.
+Natural gas was chosen as a fuel to eliminate the requirement for bulk liquid storage, bunting, flue cost, and refueling costs.

-When the load on the building decreases we hen automatically swap the air conditioning load back onto the mains supply.
+When the load on the building decreases then automatically swap the air conditioning load back onto the mains supply.

 Since this system has been implemented there has not been a power loss to the building.